Wodan58/joy1/doc/JOYimplJOY.md

 Symbols from the PRIVATE section of a module or symbols that are defined between HIDE and IN end up in the symbol table.
 This change prevents them from showing up in the symbol table.
-This means that the output of alljoy.joy will be different with this change enabled.
+This means that the output of alljoy.joy will be different when this change enabled.
 Not having local symbols shown seems good to have, because they cannot be used outside their respective PUBLIC sections.